 Formal Process (Over $75,000)

-(1) Except under subsection (3)(b) and section (4) of this rule, the Director of Veterans' Affairs (director) shall make a public announcement to obtain a list of contractors interested in providing professional services to the director.
+(1) Except as provided under subsection (3)(b) and section (4) of this rule or OAR 274-005-0045, the Director of Veterans' Affairs (director) shall make a public announcement to obtain a list of contractors interested in providing professional services to the director.
 The director will request statements of qualifications or proposals, or both, for either single projects or groups of projects.
 The announcement will be made in trade periodicals or newspapers of general circulation, and electronically through the Department of Administrative Services on-line Vendor Information Program (VIP) and may include the following:

 (a) Description of project type(s);

 (d) Any special requirements;

 (e) Closing date by which statements of interest and qualifications must be received; and

 (2) Initial screening: